Frozen-H2O/csgo-mg-configs/README.md

+Due to the update from Valve to Source 2, this repository is no longer relevant.
+It will be kept up as a reference archive for other Source 1 games.

 # CS:GO Configs

 A collection of my stripper and map setting configuration files for CS:GO maps of or relating to the Minigames gamemode.